jdemare1/ruby-sample_app/README.md

-# Ruby on Rails tutorial: sampl application
+# Ruby on Rails tutorial: sample application

 This is the sample application for the
 [*Ruby on Rails Tutorial: